Filters

 The history A-level will allow you to cover defining periods in British and world history over a 1000 year period.
 You will study Anglo-Saxon England, learning about life before the Norman invasion and defeat of the Anglo-Saxons at the Battle of Hastings and what it meant for English life afterwards and the decline in Anglo-Saxon culture and language.

-Popular Humanities Studies degree types
+Popular Humanities Programs degree types

 Popular study format